 - You will be at risk for developing type 2 diabetes after pregnancy.

 If you have gestational diabetes, you and your doctor or midwife can work together to protect your health and your baby’s health.

-Getting tested for gestational diabetes is part of regular prenatal care (care during pregnancy) and usually happens between 24 and 28 weeks of pregnancy.
+Getting tested for gestational diabetes is part of regular prenatal care (care during pregnancy).
+The test is usually done between 24 and 28 weeks of pregnancy.

-Testing for gestational diabetes is covered under the Affordable Care Act.
-Depending on your insurance plan, you may be able to get screened at no cost to you.
+Under the Affordable Care Act, health insurance plans must cover testing for gestational diabetes.
+Depending on your plan, you may be able to get screened at no cost to you.

 What do I ask the doctor?

 Visiting the doctor can be stressful.
 It helps to have questions written down before your appointment.
 Print this list of questions, and take it with you the next time you visit your doctor or midwife.

 - What puts me at risk for gestational (“jes-TAY-shon-al”) diabetes?

 - What can I do to lower my risk?